-Summit FOGO Brian Hadley had another impressive performance in "the X", going 14-18 on the evening.
-Hadley won the first four face-offs of the game, and before New Providence could settle in against the top-seeded Hilltoppers, it was 4-0.
+Brian Hadley had another impressive performance in "the X", going 14-18 on the evening.
+Hadley won the first four face-offs of the game, and before New Providence could settle in against the top-seeded Hilltoppers

 In less than five minutes of action, Chris Zanelli, Kyle Waldron, John Cordrey and James Strabley scored, and New Providence called timeout.
 The break did not stop Summit's onslaught, as possession time piled up and four more goals would follow.